nolanhergert/EasyLED/src/README.md

     * Make unique wifi name using mac address like wled.
 Double check wled support of multiple strips?
   * Serial number, epoxy type, case design, num pins, in flash eeprom.
   * DONE!
 4-strip version can have half the resin / board size?
 Should be much smaller...nice!
     * Fade LED during operation?
 Now it's a free pin...D4 I think.
+User can pick what to do (off/on/fade (pick a time period in seconds?))
   * Limit current
     * Have a setting for it, but need to have a good default strip length.
 Since fastled can't tell whether display is actually driving or not